Burp Suite, Website Hacking

 Let’s check whether this newly added payload is triggering the grep phrase or not.
 And for this, let’s do the fuzzing again.

-From the below screenshot, we can see that the grep phrase has been successfully triggered out by our payload.
+From the below screenshot, we can see that our payload has successfully triggered the grep phrase.

 Great !!
 From the below image, we can also see that the payload is executing as we desire for.